The role of inner disk edges in shaping ultra-short-period planet systems around late M dwarfs: Methods

 \subsubsection{Initial embryo distribution}

-Each simulation starts with 25 planetary embryos of lunar mass (0.01 M$_\oplus$), distributed between 0.5 and 2 au, i.e. exterior to the snowline at $r_{\text{snow}} = 0.28$ au.
+Each simulation starts with 25 planetary embryos of lunar mass (0.01 M$_\oplus$), distributed between 0.5 and 2 au, i.e., exterior to the snowline at $r_{\text{snow}} = 0.28$ au.
 The choice of lunar-mass embryos follows the standard setup used in planet formation studies, also around M dwarfs (e.g., \citealt{KokuboAndIda1998}; \citealt{Liuetal2019}; \citealt{Sanchez2024}).
-Embryos are initially separated by 15 mutual Hill radii and share identical bulk properties with a density of 5 g cm$^{-3}$. \\\\ We initialize each embryo with a small eccentricity ($e < 0.02$) and inclination ($i < 0.5^\circ$), drawing $e$ and $i$ independently from uniform distributions within these ranges.
-The angular orbital elements, such as argument of periastron ($\omega$), longitude of ascending node ($\Omega$), and mean anomaly ($M$), are likewise drawn independently from a uniform distribution between $0^\circ$ and $360^\circ$.
+Embryos are initially separated by 15 mutual Hill radii and shared identical bulk properties with a density of 5 g cm$^{-3}$.

+We initialized each embryo with a small eccentricity ($e < 0.02$) and inclination ($i < 0.5^\circ$), drawing $e$ and $i$ independently from uniform distributions within these ranges.
+The angular orbital elements, such as argument of periastron ($\omega$), longitude of ascending node ($\Omega$), and mean anomaly ($M$), were likewise drawn independently from a uniform distribution between $0^\circ$ and $360^\circ$.
 For a given system index, this complete set of orbital elements (for all 25 embryos) is generated once and then reused identically across all disk scenarios.
 This procedure ensures that differences between outcomes can be attributed exclusively to the treatment of the inner disk edge, rather than to stochastic variations in the initial conditions.